jwolle1/jeopardy_clue_dataset/README.md

 This dataset contains jeopardy clues from Season 1 through the end of Season 35.
 It does not contain every clue that has appeared on the show.
-The data source would prefer not to be named.
-You can PM me on Reddit (same username) for more information.
+The data source prefers not to be credited.

 There are 349,641 clues in total.
 They can all be found in *master_season1-35.tsv*.
 There are also files for each season.